Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

 \paragraph{Methodological Issues} DDRM was benchmarked both against four alternative state-of-the-art model-agnostic denoising models and against four other baselines.
 These other baselines include the DiffRec model, two other models that also served as baselines in the DiffRec paper, and an additional collaborative filtering denoising model.

 Hyperparameter ranges for the proposed model are reported, but the paper does not mention how these hyperparameters were tuned and what the optimal values were.
 Regarding baseline optimization, it is not possible to draw conclusions on its correctness, as neither the source code nor a detailed description of the optimization protocol and hyperparameter search space is provided.
 The embedding size was fixed a priori across all methods to 64 ``for fair comparison.''
 Again, this represents a major methodological issue, because the embedding size has to be tuned for each dataset to ensure that each baseline can reach the best possible effectiveness.
 By restricting the embedding size, the effectiveness of the baselines is artificially limited.
-Furthermore, for the hyperparameters of some backbone models, default parameters are chosen.
-However, to properly gauge the effects of denoising, all models should first be tuned for maximum accuracy.
+Furthermore, for the hyperparameters of some backbone models, default values are chosen.
+However, to properly gauge the effects of denoising, all models should first be tuned to maximise their effectiveness.

 A minor issue was found in the training and validation procedure.
 From the code, and this is not explicitly mentioned in the paper, it appears that when evaluating the model on the validation set for early stopping, only 50\% of randomly sampled users are considered.
 This could lead to a noisy estimate of model effectiveness on unseen data and potentially result in a suboptimal hyperparameter configuration, particularly for the number of training epochs.
 Nonetheless, the final evaluation on the test set is correctly performed on all users.
-In contrast, in our experiments, we evaluate the model on the validation set using all users, ensuring a more stable and reliable selection of hyperparameters.
+In contrast, in our experiments, we evaluate the model on the validation set using all users, ensuring a more stable and reliable selection of the number of epochs.